-Journalism plays an important role in society.
-How else are we to keep up on the critical developments in historically important groups such as the Kardashians?
-I kid, but with Article 11 the EU seeks to save the antiquated newspaper business model but creating a “link tax” requiring any site or app to pay a fee to journalist groups whenever one links to their content.
+Journalism plays a vital role in society.
+How else are we to keep up on the critical developments in historically essential groups such as the Kardashians?
+I kid.
+But with Article 11 the EU seeks to save the antiquated newspaper business model but creating a “link tax.”
+Any website or app linking to a news resource in the EU would need to pay a tax.

-Sound like a difficult idea to implement?
+Sound like a challenging idea to implement?
 It is.

 Now, you might not have an issue with this concept at first glance.
 Frankly, I didn’t.
 But then we get into the nuts and bolts of the thing.
 A drunk first-year novelist couldn’t create a more confusing plot.
 Let’s start with a simple question.
 Who is a journalist?
-Is People Magazine if it does a small article on Taylor Swift’s favorite bathing suits with an accompanying photo shoot?
+Is People Magazine?
+What if People does a small article on Taylor Swift’s favorite bathing suits with an accompanying photo shoot?
 Eh.
 But what if People Magazine does a piece on Taylor Swift getting arrested for a drunken assault on the Dali Lama after confusing him for an ex-boyfriend?
 Maybe.
-How about the same magazine doing an article on Kim Kardashian successfully petitioning President Trump to pardon a woman with a drug sentence?
+How about the same magazine doing an article on Kim Kardashian petitioning President Trump to pardon a woman with a drug sentence?
 Now that is a news story one would think is written by a journalist.